picqer/bol-plaza-php-client/README.md

 # Bol.com Plaza API client for PHP
 This is an open source PHP client for the [Bol.com Plaza API](https://developers.bol.com/documentatie/plaza-api/).

+## DEPRECATED!
+Watch out, the Plaza API of Bol.com will be discontinued in April 2020.
+The new API is the Bol Retailer API.
+We build a brand new client for this API, you can find it at https://github.com/picqer/bol-retailer-php-client.

 ## Installation
 Get it with [composer](https://getcomposer.org)